xeepy/PKPrac-Companion/README.md

 # PKPrac-Companion

-Control access to PKPrac on your Minecraft server.
+Control who can use PKPrac on your Minecraft server.

 ## Development